Our crash test video shows that even if your car has airbags, you're risking your life if you don't wear a seatbelt.

 - Should a seatbelt be worn during pregnancy?

 In a crash, an unrestrained rear-seat occupant continues to travel forward until his or her progress is impeded, usually by one of the front seats.
 In a severe crash, the force with which the seat is struck is usually sufficient to cause the seat mountings or seat structure to fail.
 The front seatbelt must then not only restrain the front-seat occupant, but also the failed seat and rear-seat occupant.
 Seatbelt failures have been reported under these circumstances, resulting in both front and rear occupants sustaining severe and sometimes fatal injuries.
-Even if the seatbelt does not fail, the front passenger is subjected to extremely high crushing forces.
-Front seat occupants have also been fatally injured in this way.
+Even after striking the seat in front, the passenger's momentum will usually force their upper body over the top of the seat.
+Apart from causing them serious injuries, their head can strike a dangerous blow to the front seat occupant.
+Front seat occupants have been killed or seriously injured in this way.

 Double demerit points also apply for non-use of seatbelts and restraints during all holiday periods, such as long weekends, Christmas, New Year and Easter.

-The four main functions of a seatbelt are to:
+The five main functions of a seatbelt are to:

-- Cause the occupant to decelerate at the same rate as the vehicle in a crash, maximising the distance over which the occupant comes to a stop
+- Cause the occupant to decelerate at the same rate as the vehicle in a crash

 - Spread the force of the impact over the stronger parts of the occupant’s body (pelvis and chest area)